jihoonkim/MED263/README.md

 | 9    | Thursday 3/1   | GRO-seq  hands-on session | Chris Benner (cbenner@ucsd.edu)  |
 | 9    | Tuesday  3/6  | Ethics, Privacy, and Policy lecture          | Cinammon Bloss (cbloss@ucsd.edu) |
 | 9    | Thursday 3/8   | Student Presentation | Jihoon Kim (j5kim@ucsd.edu) |

+## Office Hours
+* 3:30-4:30 pm after class Tuesdays and Thursdays at room 304, MET building
+* If these hours don't work you, email to Andre (affaustino@ucsd.edu) or Jihoon (j5kim@ucsd.edu) to schdedule different hours, preferrably on Tuesdays and Thursdays.

+## Homework
+* You will get a homework every Thursday.
+* The expected level of homework is that whoever attended and followed well on the Thursday hands-on course should be able to answer the homework questions in a few hours.
+* Homework is due by the following Thursday right before class (1:59 pm Thursdays).
+* Turn in the homework to TA Andre(affaustino@ucsd.edu) by email.
+* Show all codes with answers to the questions.

 ## Final Exam